sh123/esp32_loraprs/extras/schematics/README.md

 Pinout configuration is done via solder pads.

-&#x26A0; **There are ESP32 boards with different socket widths: 22mm and 25mm, board files for 25mm have _wide siffux in file names.**
+&#x26A0; **There are ESP32 boards with different socket widths: 22mm and 25mm, board files for 25mm have _wide suffix in file names.**

 ![Board](../images/board.png)